Skip to main content

 What size and theme your fairy garden decorations are is entirely up to you, but there are a few things to consider.
 First, think about how much space you’re willing to dedicate to your fairy garden and how small you want the decorations to be.
 Larger decorations take up more room in your garden, but smaller ones make the plants look much larger by comparison.

 Next, consider whether you want to buy or make your decorations.
 In either case, make sure the decorations are suitable for the outdoors.
-If you decide to buy your decorations, thrift stores often have ceramic houses and figures that you repaint to fit your garden’s theme.
+If you decide to buy your decorations, thrift stores often have ceramic houses and figures that you can repaint to fit your garden’s theme.
 You can also find them online or in other home goods stores.
 Fish tank decorations and dollhouse furniture are also viable options.

 You can make your own decorations by sculpting them from clay or carving them out of wood.
 It can also be fun to collect and repurpose natural materials, such as rocks, leaves, twigs, and seeds.
 You can sew or glue these together to form houses or furniture.
 Make sure to use nontoxic glue, paint, glitter, or other decorations, especially if your fairy garden is part of your traditional garden or yard.